 Santai Hotel – Traditionally-designed bungalows and uncommon beach frontage.

-Facing a clean – but very rocky – beach with no boats to spoil the views, the Santai offers extensive views and refreshing breezes.
+Facing a clean – but very rocky – beach with no boats to spoil the views, the Santai offers extensive views and a refreshing breeze.
 The spacious two-level bungalows are distant from the road and alongside a rocky path lined with bougainvillea.
 Designed like traditional houses found in the Indonesian province of Sulawesi, these bungalows feature lofty thatched roofs, stylish rattan furniture, and open-air showers (but the design does ensure the need for constant air-conditioning).
 The lower level contains a futon mattress for relaxing, which can double as a bed for two small children.
 And from within the delightful tropical gardens, which are dotted with gazebos, is the continuous sound of crashing waves.
 Located on a flattish road and flanked by more cafés and shops than many other similar hotels in Amed.